EVAyo/epicgame-claimer/docs/README_DOCKER.md

 #### Optional Arguments

-Notice: When the corresponding environment variable exists, the value of the argument is the value of the corresponding environment variable.
+Notice: When the corresponding environment variable exists, the value of the argument will be overwritten by the value of the corresponding environment variable.

 Usage: `docker run luminoleon/epicgames-claimer [-h] [-r RUN_AT] [-o] [-a] [-u USERNAME] [-p PASSWORD]`